 3 Some patients develop diabetes due to faults in their own immune systems

-4 Hyperglycaemia leads to type 1 diabetes being diagnosed quite quickly.
+4 Hyperglycemia leads to type 1 diabetes being diagnosed quite quickly.

 5 Artificial insulin is the most effective treatment for those patients requiring insulin.